shafiqulsazu/cseEventManagement/README.md

   <img src="Event.png" alt="HSTU Logo" width="250" height="250">
 </p>

-<br><br><br>
+<br><br>

 <h1 align="center">CSE Department Event Management System</h1>

 The proposed system is a **CSE Department Event Management System (CDEMS)** that allows the administration, department, and students to efficiently organize, manage, and participate in department-related events such as workshops, seminars, sports, or cultural fests.
 The system will automate various processes, including event registration, notifications, schedules, feedback collection, and result announcements.
-This project idea can be developed step by step by applying the ## Software Development Life Cycle (SDLC) to ensure a high-quality system.
+This project idea can be developed step by step by applying the **Software Development Life Cycle (SDLC)** to ensure a high-quality system.

 <h1 align="center">SDLC phases apply to my CSE Department Event Management System</h1>